 Regardless of your financial situation, your credit score is an important aspect of your finances.
 This is especially true if you’re planning to borrow money for any reason.
-With a better credit score, you could get better interest rates and terms on your mortgage, car loan, and other type of loans.
-As such, it’s a good idea to do what you can to raise your credit score.
+With a better credit score, you could qualify for lower interest rates when you borrow, e.g., home mortgage, car loan, and other types of loans.
+As such, it’s a good idea to do what you can to improve your credit score.

 If you don’t know your score yet, here’s how you can get your credit score for free.
 It only takes a few minutes to sign up and find out.

-Before you can improve your credit score, you should have a basic understanding of how your credit score is calculated.
-In general, there are 5 key factors that influence your score.
+Before you can improve your credit score, you should have a basic understanding of how credit bureaus calculate your credit score.
+According to myFICO™, five key factors influence your score.

 |Payment History.
 Do you repay your debt on time?
 Late payments, collections, and bankruptcy are also included here.||35%|

 |Credit Utilization.
 How much money do you owe compared to your credit line?||30%|

 |Length of Credit History.
 How long is your track record?
 How old is your first credit card?||15%|